Strata Global

 detection improve landfill safety?

-Landfills are repositories of mostly urban waste that we don’t think of until they stop working.
-Often, we only notice them if and when we drive by one.
-And while they serve populations, they’re also an environmental concern.
-Landfills typically pose challenges to communities living close to them due to many risks of decomposing waste materials.
-One of the primary challenges in landfill management is the accumulation and migration of landfill gases, methane and carbon dioxide, which are byproducts of organic waste decomposition.
-Without proper venting and detection systems, these gases can lead to explosions, fires, and other hazardous conditions, not to mention contributing to greenhouse gas emissions.
+One of the primary challenges in landfill management is the accumulation and migration of landfill gases, such as methane and carbon dioxide, which are byproducts of organic waste decomposition.
+Without proper venting and detection systems, these gases can cause explosions, fires, and other hazardous conditions, not to mention contributing to greenhouse gas emissions.
 This is where the technology of gas venting and leak detection comes into play, ensuring landfills are safer for both the environment and surrounding communities.

 Landfills with dirt developing harmful methane gas